 Step 4: Complete A Board-Approved Exam

 One of the requirements to get a Florida massage license is a Board-approved exam.
-As of right now, none of the Canadian provincial massage exams on are on the list of accepted exams.
+As of right now, I am not aware that any of the Canadian provincial massage exams on are on the list of accepted exams.

 Florida Board-Approved Exams: